qmeeus/balanced-view/misc/README.md

 The database is populated at regular intervals with [RSS feeds](https://en.wikipedia.org/wiki/RSS) of configured media sources ([available here](https://github.com/qmeeus/balancedview-api/blob/master/api/data_provider/sources/resources/rss_sources.json)) and the latest news provided by the [NewsAPI](https://newsapi.org).
 At the time of writing, the database is updated 3 times a day, at 6:00 AM, 12:00 PM and 6:00 PM using a [cronjobs](https://en.wikipedia.org/wiki/Cron).

 Both the API and the UI are developed using [Python](https://www.python.org) and [Flask web application framework](https://palletsprojects.com/p/flask).
 Both are easy to learn and allow for fast developments.

+Finally, we use [Nginx](https://www.nginx.com/) as webserver.
+It is an open source webserver which can also be used as a reverse proxy load balancer.
+It takes care of dispatching the incoming connections as well as some key security aspects.

+### User and developer documentation

 The UI is pretty intuitive for anyone with some experience with developing flask website and we will thus not develop it here.
+For a general understanding, it suffices to say that the only thing that it does is to capture user input, format it in a JSON document to forward to the API and display the API results in a web page.

-The API relies on more complex components and deserves some explanations.
+The API relies on more complex components and deserves a more exhaustive explanation.
 As mentioned earlier, it currently has two endpoints, one to find relevant articles and one to analyse texts.
 Each endpoint accepts a number of options that should be provided as a JSON document.
 Default options that apply to both endpoints include:

 - output_language: the language in which the results should be returned (not implemented);
 - search_languages: a list of relevant languages to search the database